Top 10 Deepest Parts Of The Ocean

-The oceans and seas surrounding the continents offer several wonders, many of which are yet to be discovered by humans.
+The oceans and seas surrounding the continents offer several wonders, many of which humans have yet to discover.

 The vast bodies of water that cover over 70% of the planet’s surface, holding around 1.35 billion cubic kilometres of water, have plateaus, valleys, plains, mountains, and trenches.